Table Of Contents_

 WHY WE LIKE IT: It’s a toilet with a particularly high-seated design and a unique lever for fast dual flushing, Choose this Aqua-Magic model for an ideal upgrade to an older toilet!

 While similar to our first Aqua-Magic pick, this model is a different, whiter shade and has a different construction.
 While our first model has a broad foot pedal in front, this model has an easily accessible lever in back that saves on space around the base.
 There’s also a welcome dual-flush system where pulling the lever back partially only does a minor flush, great for water saving.
+The single handle can be pressed half-way to add water to the bowl initially as well, followed by the dual-flushing mechanism afterwards.

 Award: BEST QUALITY